History of Iraq: Independent Kingdom of Iraq

+In 1934 Iraq became an oil exporter with the completion of the Kirkuk-Haifa oil pipeline which transported oil from the Kirkuk Field, discovered in 1927, to the Mediterranean coast for shipment to Europe.
+The first commercial oil production on a small scale for domestic consumption had begun in 1927 from the Naft Khana field on the border with Iran.

 Establishment of Arab Sunni domination in Iraq was followed by Assyrian, Yazidi and Shi'a unrests, which were all brutally suppressed.
 In 1936, the first military coup took place in the Kingdom of Iraq, as Bakr Sidqi succeeded in replacing the acting Prime Minister with his associate.
 Multiple coups followed in a period of political instability, peaking in 1941.

 During World War II, Iraqi regime of Regent 'Abd al-Ilah was overthrown in 1941 by the Golden Square officers, headed by Rashid Ali.
-The short lived pro-Nazi government of Iraq was defeated in May 1941 by the allied forces (with local Assyrian and Kurdish help) in Anglo-Iraqi War.
+The short lived pro-Nazi government of Iraq was defeated in May 1941 by the allied forces (with local Assyrian and Kurdish help) in the Anglo-Iraqi War.
 Iraq was later used as a base for allied attacks on Vichy-French held Mandate of Syria and support for the Anglo-Soviet invasion of Iran.

 In 1945, Iraq joined the United Nations and became a founding member of the Arab League.
-At the same time, the Kurdish leader Mustafa Barzani led a rebellion against the central government in Baghdad.
-After the failure of the uprising, Barzani and his followers fled to the Soviet Union.

 In 1948, massive violent protests known as the Al-Wathbah uprising broke out across Baghdad with partial communist support, having demands against the government's treaty with Britain.
 Protests continued into spring and were interrupted in May when martial law was enforced as Iraq entered the failed 1948 Arab–Israeli War along with other Arab League members.

 In February 1958, King Hussein of Jordan and `Abd al-Ilāh proposed a union of Hāshimite monarchies to counter the recently formed Egyptian-Syrian union.
 The prime minister Nuri as-Said wanted Kuwait to be part of the proposed Arab-Hāshimite Union.
 Shaykh `Abd-Allāh as-Salīm, the ruler of Kuwait, was invited to Baghdad to discuss Kuwait's future.
 This policy brought the government of Iraq into direct conflict with Britain, which did not want to grant independence to Kuwait.
 At that point, the monarchy found itself completely isolated.
 Nuri as-Said was able to contain the rising discontent only by resorting to even greater political oppression.